MiguelRivera94/dynamic_seism/README.md

 The graphs that summarize the results obtained in the software are generated only when at least 11 seismic records have been loaded into a project.
 Additionally, it is necessary to first obtain the results of the predominant frequency content of the seismic records and the results of the dynamic amplification calculation.
 You can review the sections **"How to Load, Process, and Analyze the Frequency Content of the Project's Seismic Records?"** and **"How to Calculate Dynamic Magnification?"** The steps to generate these graphs are described in the following paragraphs.

+- Click on the "Configure Summary Settings" button.
 <p align="center">
 <img src="./visual/How_to_generate_and_view_the_summary_result_graphs_obtained_in_the_software/01clic_on_configure_summary_settings.png" alt="copiarrutabinwkhtmltopdf" />
 </p>

+- Enter the data to generate the charts that summarize the results.

 <p align="center">
 <img src="./visual/How_to_generate_and_view_the_summary_result_graphs_obtained_in_the_software/02Enter_the_data_in_the_Configure_Summary_Settings_window.png" alt="copiarrutabinwkhtmltopdf" />
 </p>

+The data the user must input to generate the charts that summarize the results obtained in the software are:

+**Frequency Intervals:** Specifies the number of intervals used to group the predominant frequencies of seismic records, which will be used to generate histograms.

+**Elastic Dynamic Magnification Intervals (E. Dynamic M. Intervals):** Defines the number of intervals used to group the dynamic magnification results for the elastic range, which will be represented in a histogram.

+**Inelastic Dynamic Magnification Intervals (I. Dynamic M. Intervals):** Establishes the number of intervals used to classify the dynamic magnification results for the inelastic range, which will then be represented in a histogram.

+**For Example:**

 <p align="center">
 <img src="./visual/How_to_generate_and_view_the_summary_result_graphs_obtained_in_the_software/03Example_data_in_the_Configure_Summary_Settings_window.png" alt="copiarrutabinwkhtmltopdf" />
 </p>

+- Wait for the notification that the chart generation has been completed.

 <p align="center">
 <img src="./visual/How_to_generate_and_view_the_summary_result_graphs_obtained_in_the_software/04_message_summary_charts.png" alt="copiarrutabinwkhtmltopdf" />
 </p>

 <p align="center">
 <img src="./visual/How_to_generate_and_view_the_summary_result_graphs_obtained_in_the_software/05_clic_on_summary_Report_Charts.png" alt="copiarrutabinwkhtmltopdf" />